rakshita003/CSI3140-WWW-Structures-Techniques-and-Standards/README.md

 - **Course Name:** CSI 3140 WWW Structures, Techniques and Standards
 - **Institution:** University of Ottawa
 - **Term:** Winter 2023
 - **Course Description:** Basic infrastructure of the Web.
 Servers and browsers.
 Examples of protocols.
 Internet and viruses.
 Search engine architecture.
 WWW Contents and presentation.
 Web pages, their structuring, and interpretation.
 HTML, XML, and their derivatives.
 Web interfaces to software and databases.
 Cookies and privacy issues.
-Semantic Web and o ontologies.
+Semantic Web.
 Web services.

 ## Contents